 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-However, if it is a low-level concern this should be reported to the DSL.
+However, if it is a low level concern this should be reported to the DSL.
 Where there are concerns about the headteacher this should be referred to the chair of the governing board.

-In the event of concerns/allegations about the headteacher, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported to local authority designated officer (LADO) and the Chief Executive Officer (CEO).
+In the event of concerns/allegations about the headteacher, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported to local authority designated officer (LADO).